cppsever/MineBios/README.md

 >
 > ✅ Interaction
 >
-> ~ Only supported bios x32 pc or vm
+> ~ Only supported bios pc or vm
 >
 > ✅ Supported Virtual-Box and Qemu
 >
 > ✅ VGA renderer

-I haven't tried with real hardware but you can try with ventoy
+I haven't tried with real hardware but you can try with ventoy grub2 boot

 ## Compiling